jassummisko/ET_Playground/README.md

 # ET_Playground

-This is a work-in-progress playground used for testing out ideas within Element Theory created from scratch using Raylib.
+This is a work-in-progress playground used for testing out ideas within Element Theory visually.
+It is created from scratch using Raylib.
 Current features include:
 - A six-element system (|A|, |I|, |U|, |S|, |H| and |L|, where |S| represents the stop element).
 Each element is added to the field by pressing its corresponding key on the keyboard ('a' for the |A| element, 'l' for the |L| element, and so on).
 Right click to remove an element.
 - Headed and non-headed elements.
 A headed element is added by holding shift while adding it to the field.
 - Combining elements to form segments.
 Drag and drop elements into one another to form a segment.
 Hold shift to gain access to an element inside (for instance if you need to move it out of the segment or remove it from the field entirely).